01micko/pmck/README.md

 Build
 -----
-Just run 'make' and install the pmck the binary in your path.
+Just run 'make' and install the pmck binary in your path.
 Optionally, install the pmckrc file to $HOME/.config/ and edit to your preferences.

 Usage